jenkinsci/electricflow-plugin/README.md

 ## Calling CloudBees CD REST API

-The CloudBees CD plugin allows you to make calls to CloudBees CD's REST API.
-You can make for post-build actions and as pipeline steps.
+The CloudBees CD plugin allows you to make calls to CloudBees CD's REST API for post-build actions and as pipeline steps.
 For more information on using the CloudBees CD REST API, refer to [Use the CloudBees CD/RO RESTful API](https://docs.cloudbees.com/docs/cloudbees-cd-api-rest/latest/).

 To configure calls to CloudBees CD's REST API:
 1. Navigate to your job's **Configuration** > **Post-build Actions** menu.